franzinc/cl-honeycomb/README.md

 up in distinct trees.

-To resolve this, use the macro `with-saved-context` and lexicaly inside its body use `with-restored-context`.
+To resolve this, use the macro `with-saved-context` and lexically inside its body use `with-restored-context`.
 For example:

     (defun handler (..)